huynguy-db/arcion-docs/content/docs/Quickstart/_index.md

     retry-wait-duration-ms: 1000
     ```

-    For database specific examples, please refer to Target Database Setup.
+    For database specific examples, please refer to one of our Target database setup pages.

 ## VI.
 Run Replicant Snapshot

 Replicant is now ready to run in snapshot mode.
 The snapshot will only transfer existing data from the source database to the target database.
-If you would like to transfer real-time changes in addition to the snapshot, skip step 6 and proceed to steps 7 and 8 to run Replicant in full mode.
+If you would like to transfer real-time changes in addition to the snapshot, skip step VI and proceed to steps VII and VIII to run Replicant in full mode.

-1. Execute the following command from ```REPLICANT_HOME``` to run Replicant in snapshot mode
+1. Execute the following command from ```REPLICANT_HOME``` to run Replicant in snapshot mode:

    ``` BASH
    ./bin/replicant snapshot conf/conn/<source-database-name>.yaml \